THE BIBLE IS DIFFERENT FROM EVERY OTHER BOOK

 There are three things about the Bible that make it different from any other book.
 In theological terms, these unique differences are called revelation, inspiration and illumination.
-As shown in the diagram above, God revealed himself and his plan to specially chosen writers, and they recorded his message for all mankind.
+As shown in the diagram below, God revealed himself and his plan to specially chosen writers; they recorded his message for all mankind.

-ILLUMINATION.
-A person must be in an intimate relationship with God before he can expect to understand much of what he reads in the Bible.
-The same Holy Spirit who revealed God to the writers and supernaturally inspired their writings in the Bible also illuminates (makes understandable, literally turns on the lights!) the Bible to us today when our spirit is opened to God’s spirit.
+ILLUMINATION – A person must be in an intimate relationship with God before he can expect to understand much of what he reads in the Bible.
+The same Holy Spirit who revealed God to the writers and supernaturally inspired their writings in the Bible also illuminates (makes understandable, ‘turns on the light’) the Bible to us today when our spirit is opened to God’s spirit.

 GOD’S MESSAGE COMES TO US IN HUMAN WORDS